 – Which of the newly developed methodologies known in ITU can be used and/or adapted to the car hands-free situation?

-– Do different mobile networks and network configurations require individual setups for specific parameters?
+– Do different mobile networks and network configurations or OTT solutions require individual setups for specific parameters?

-– What is the appropriate behaviour of a wireless or wired headset in the environment of a telematics enabled motor vehicle?
+– What is the appropriate behaviour of a wireless or wired headset or a hearing aid in the environment of a telematics enabled motor vehicle?

 – What are the desirable features to be presented by the vehicle, and what is their behaviour when operating with a smartphone connected to the car or when connecting services directly to the car’s head unit?

-– What enhancements of the Recommendations P.1100, P.1110, P.1130 and P.1140 are needed to be developed to ensure seamless support for users of hands-free devices?
+– What enhancements of the Recommendations P.1100, P.1110, P.1120, P.1130 and P.1140 are needed to be developed ensuring seamless support for users of hands-free devices?

+– Which applications and requirements in the context of speech and audio needs to be addressed for autonomous driving?

 Tasks

 Tasks include, but are not limited to:

-– define the typical operating conditions to be simulated covering the most relevant parameters determining the user experience and influencing driver distraction;

 – define the typical operating conditions to be simulated covering the most relevant parameters influencing the speech quality within a laboratory environment;

 – define the typical operating conditions to be simulated covering the most relevant parameters influencing the quality of in-car communication systems within a laboratory environment;